More on HIV symptoms

 If you had a high risk exposure to HIV within the past 72 hours, you can take medicines to reduce your risk of actually contracting HIV.
 Find out more on HIV PEP Treatment.Click here for info on PEP Treatment at Our Clinic

 Remember, you are not doing yourself any good by hunting for symptoms.
-Take a deep breath, calm down and focus on getting the HIV tests done.Click here to see the full range of our HIV/STD Services
+Take a deep breath, calm down and focus on getting the HIV tests done.Click here for Info on STD Symptoms in Men Click here for Info on STD Symptoms in Women Click here to see the full range of our HIV/STD Services

 All Our Doctors are Fully Certified and Trained to conduct specialised HIV Testing.Click Here for Contact Details, Address and Opening Times.